rohanrav/screeny/README.md

 - **Window approval system** - Only pre-approved windows can be captured
 - **User-controlled access** - You decide exactly which windows are accessible
+- **Non-intrusive capture** - Screenshots taken in background without changing window focus or interrupting your workflow
 - **Local storage** - Approvals saved locally in `~/.screeny/approved_windows.json`
 - **No broad permissions** - Can't capture arbitrary screens or windows